All Products

 List objects and subdirectories in a specific directory

-OSS does not have the concept of folders.
-All elements are stored as objects.
-To create a folder, you can create a zero-byte object that ends with a forward slash (/).
-The OSS console displays objects that end with a forward slash (/) as folders.
+OSS does not have real folders.
+All data is stored as objects.
+A folder in OSS is a zero-byte object whose name ends with /.
+The OSS console displays such objects as folders.

 #!/usr/bin/env python3